dazinator/stint/README.md

 ```

-The lock provider that is registered by default, is an empty lock provider, which means there is no locking, and jobs will be allowed to execute concurrently.
+The lock provider that is registered by default, is an empty lock provider, which means there is no locking, and jobs will be allowed to execute simultaneosly.